-Tip 4 – Installing Guake Terminal
+Step 6 – Install Guake Terminal

 If you have ever played Quake 3 (Rocket Arena, anyone?), or any old Shooter, you might remember you were able to pull down a console by pressing Tilde (^), mostly to enter codes like “god” or “noclip” that made your character a levitating god that ignored walls.

 You can have the same thing in Linux!
 The name Guake was wisely chosen.
 You will come on it, I bet.

-To install Guake Terminal simply go:
+To install Guake Terminal, simply type:

-sudo apt-get install guake
+sudo apt-get install guakeCode language: Bash (bash)

-Now we also want Guake to start automatically the next time we reboot our system, for that, we enter:
+Now we also want Guake to start automatically the next time we reboot our system.
+For that, we enter:

-sudo cp /usr/share/applications/guake.desktop /etc/xdg/autostart/ sudo reboot now
+sudo cp /usr/share/applications/guake.desktop /etc/xdg/autostart/

 After you have rebooted your system, you can pull down Guake by pressing F12.

-Tip 5 – Install your Favorite Code Editor
+Step 8 – Install your Favorite Code Editor

 I also started to use Visual Studio Code on Kali Linux for my Python code.
 Visual Studio Code stands out because of its extensive extension library.
 You can get extensions for almost anything you can think of.

-1 – Downloading the Visual Studio Code deb package
+Downloading the Visual Studio Code deb package

 First, you need to download the VSCode deb package.
 This automatically installs the Visual Studio Code Apt repository, so we are able to update our Visual Studio Code editor.
 Choose the 64bit .deb package.

-2 – Install Visual Studio Code
+Install Visual Studio Code

-First CD into your Downloads folder, or wherever you have downloaded the file to.
+First CD into your Downloads folder or wherever you have downloaded the file to:

-Then we just install it using Apt.
+Then we just install it using Apt:

 sudo apt install ./code_yourversion_amd64.deb

-3 – Starting Visual Studio Code
+Starting Visual Studio Code

 And that’s it.
 Now you can already go ahead and start VSCode via the app menu.

-Tip 6 – Installing OpenVAS
+Step 9 – Installing OpenVAS

 OpenVAS is a very popular Open Source Vulnerability Scanner.
-It is an essential tool at your repertoire.
+It is an essential tool in your repertoire.
 Because installing OpenVAS initially is a lengthy process by itself, I simply point you to my Detailed Article on how to install it.

-I use OpenVAS almost all the time because you can run scans effortlessly in the background and it sometimes comes up with interesting findings.
+I use OpenVAS almost all the time because you can run scans effortlessly in the background, and it sometimes comes up with interesting findings.

-Tip 7 – Installing your favorite Tools
+Step 10 – Installing your favorite Tools

-Now this again is up to personal choice, I’ll just leave a list of Tools I like and use regularly below.
+Now, this again is up to personal choice; I’ll just leave a list of Tools I like and use regularly below.
 You can also read the Best Ethical Hacking Tools article that goes a bit more in-depth.

 - Burp Suite